jdeboer/ganalytics/vignettes/README.md

 devtools::install_github("jdeboer/ganalytics")
 # End
 ```

-#### Now, restart R.
-* This is important to ensure you have a clean workspace to avoid possible errors.

 ### 2. Prepare your Google API application _(you only need to do this once)_
 * Browse to [**Google API Console**] (https://code.google.com/apis/console/)